-- discount rate has been applied to future expected cash flows, increasing the net present value of those cash flows. - US dominance in technology-related industries with strong secular growth: Alphabet, Amazon, Apple, Facebook, and Microsoft, among other companies, have emerged as dominant in their industries, which have been growing due to the digital transformation of the global economy.
-The success of these companies propelled the S&P 500 index to record highs, even amid the pandemic.
+2. US Dominance in Technology-Related Industries with Strong Secular Growth - Alphabet, Amazon, Apple, Facebook and Microsoft, among other companies, have emerged as dominant in their industries, which have been growing due to the digital transformation of the global economy.
+The success of these companies propelled the S&P 500 Index to record highs, even amidst the pandemic.